QUESTION 16 - ABOUT GOOD ENGLISH GRAMMAR BOOKS

-It is not that LSEG is our book, A., and we just say it is better than all other books; no, Sir, things are far more
+It is not that LSEG is our book, A, and we just say it is better than all the other books; no, Sir, things are far more

 complex.
 You see, we noticed that very, very many of our clients "think" they know English grammar since they have

 studied it for years using "the most reputable books".
-Naturally, it is not their fault as they are just
+Naturally, it is not their fault since they are just

 students willing to learn; the blame resides exactly in those grammar books that advertise all sort of absurd "modern

 innovations".
 Just an example, from "A Comprehensive Grammar of the English Language" (1700 pages), we were able to